-We are determined and dedicated to help you move through these steps
+We are determined and dedicated to helping you move through these steps

-that

-lead to adoption in the smoothest way possible.
-We know that your future
+that lead to adoption in the smoothest way possible.
+We know that your

-and the future of your adoptive child should be safe guarded.
-As an experienced
+future and the future of your adoptive child should be safeguarded.
+As

 Newport Beach family attorney, I can assure that I will provide you with an unbiased explanation of

 adoptive procedures and terms, and work diligently to tailor a plan that

 It is wise to know the differences between these two options, and what

 they would mean to you.
 A Newport Beach adoption attorney can explain

 these options in depth, but here is a brief overview:

 One area of comparison is cost.
 It might be surprising to learn that many